How many sessions will I need?

 I work transparently and believe strongly that the in-session therapy notes that we complete, including any I write in addition to exercises I invite you to complete, should be your property.

-In accordance with the standards outlined by the BABCP, I am required to access regular clinical supervision with an accredited CBT supervisor, in order to demonstrate that I am practicing in line with the current evidence-based clinical research.
+In accordance with the standards outlined by the BABCP, I am required to access regular clinical supervision with an accredited CBT supervisor to demonstrate that I am practicing in line with the current evidence-based clinical research.
 I am consequently required to provide documented evidence of these sessions for the BABCP, which are always anonymised; salient to the therapeutic processes and stored electronically via encrypted software.
 I am more than happy to answer any specific questions regarding this important aspect, at any point throughout the therapy process

 Why do you ask me about what I do to help me cope?